 Students do not need to complete a separate application process to be considered for a Presidential Scholarship; however, applicants must complete the Free Application for Federal Student Aid (FAFSA) and CSS PROFILE.
 A student and his/her family must demonstrate some level of financial need based on the FAFSA and CSS PROFILE information in order to qualify for a Presidential Scholarship.
 Students must be U.S. citizens or permanent residents to be considered for a Presidential Scholarship.

-Carnegie Mellon offers a Carnegie Scholarship to incoming freshmen.
+Carnegie Mellon awards the Carnegie Scholarship to qualified incoming first-year students.
 Carnegie Scholarships are awarded to academically and artistically talented middle income students who qualify for little to no need-based financial aid.
-Carnegie Scholarships are open to all qualified U.S. citizens and permanent residents, regardless of race or national origin.
-You must apply for need-based financial aid to be considered.

 The Carnegie Scholarship is renewable for 8 semesters of undergraduate education (10 semesters for students in the School of Architecture), if satisfactory academic performance is maintained (cumulative 2.0 QPA) and Carnegie Mellon tuition is assessed.